 2.52.
 "Ply separation" means a parting of adjacent plies;

 2.53.
-"Pneumatic tyre" means a form of tyre comprising a reinforced flexible envelope which is either provided with, or forms in conjunction with the wheel upon which it is mounted, a continuous, closed, essentially toroidal chamber containing a gas, (usually air), or gas and a liquid, which is intended to be used at a pressure greater than atmospheric pressure.
-A pneumatic tyre may be classified as a passenger tyre (see "passenger tyre" above), or a light truck (commercial) tyre, (see "light truck (commercial) tyre" above), depending on the service duty conditions required for any specific application;
+"Pneumatictyre" means a form of tyre comprising a reinforced flexible envelope which is either provided with, or forms in conjunction with the wheel upon which it is mounted, a continuous, closed, essentially toroidal chamber containing a gas, (usually air), or gas and a liquid, which is intended to be used at a pressure greater than atmospheric pressure.
+A pneumatictyre may be classified as a passenger tyre (see "passenger tyre" above), or a light truck (commercial) tyre, (see "light truck (commercial) tyre" above), depending on the service duty conditions required for any specific application;

 2.54.
 "Principal grooves" means the wide circumferential grooves positioned in the central zone of the tyre tread, which, in the case of passenger and light truck (commercial) tyres, have the tread wear indicators located in the base;